 3.4 Non-Capitalized Equipment

 State “Non-Capitalized Equipment” is defined to include 1) equipment purchased with University funds with a useful life greater than one-year; and 2) unit acquisition cost (including applicable tax and freight) greater than or equal to $500 and less than or equal to $4,999.
-New computers and monitors valued over $1,500 will be included in the physical inventory over a two fiscal-year period.
 Other examples of non-capitalized equipment include: printers, palm held devices, scanners, camera equipment, projection units, portable tools, field-testing equipment, musical instruments, and other instructional related equipment.

 3.5 Other University Property